 If there’s anything simple and humble that we all want from life, it’s financial freedom.
+Learning how to live frugally is the holy grail.
 You’ve most likely had horrible days where debts are creeping up on you, your utility bills need to be paid and you’ve just had to repair your car because you couldn’t get to work.
 Those types of situations can break us, but it’s what we do afterwards that matters the most.

 Do you give up, break down and stay at home, or will you get up and put yourself back on the right track?